LyalinDotCom/XAML-Resources/events-march2019WindowsTwitchWorkshop.md

 Tip: You can find this page again later by remembering this shorter URL: [http://aka.ms/WindowsTwitch32019](http://aka.ms/WindowsTwitch32019)

+## On-demand Videos

+Missed this event? no problem! you can find our **on-demand** workshop here: [https://youtu.be/qjeq5-4KKG0](https://youtu.be/qjeq5-4KKG0).

+If you want to jump to a specific session, see the timecodes below.

 ## Full Agenda - March 14th 2019

 ### 8AM - 9AM  | Lap Around Windows Developer XAML Tooling for WPF & UWP